thecredibleway/thecredibleway-com/docs/jesus/crediblilty/teachings-of-jesus.md

 :::

 Faith unlocks divine power.
 In the passage above the lady's trust was not in a formula but in Jesus Himself.
-Time and again - whether it was a Roman centurion, a blind man, or a Canaanite woman - Jesus acknowledged that faith moved His hand.
+Time and again - whether it was a Roman centurion, a blind man or a Canaanite woman - Jesus acknowledged that faith moved His hand.

 :::tip[Faith]